-- 1) Clark Field is available for troop recreation until 9:00 PM, Tuesday & Thursday, unless a camp wide activity is making use of the field.
-Check with the Sports Area Director for exact scheduling details and equipment requirements. - 2) These merit badges and/or activities are for campers 13 and older. - 3) This activity qualifies for All Camp Challenge. - 4) Sports activity as selected by the Sports Area Director. - 5) These merit badges and/or activities are for campers 12 and older. - 6) Pilgrimage forms at Clark Field at 7:45 PM. - 7) Sign up for the Sequassenman Relay at the SPL meeting Tuesday.
-Sign up for the Badminton Tournament at Wednesday's SPL meeting. - 8) Some time in afternoon or evening will be needed to complete the badge requirements.
+- 1) Clark Field is available for troop recreation until 8:00 PM, Monday, Tuesday & Thursday, unless a camp wide activity is making use of the field.
+Check with the Area Director for exact scheduling details and equipment requirements. - 2) These merit badges and/or activities are for campers 13 and older. - 3) This activity qualifies for All Camp Challenge. - 4) Sports activity as selected by the Sports Area Director. - 5) Pilgrimage forms at Clark Field at 7:45 PM. - 6) Sign up for the Sequassen Relay at the SPL meeting Tuesday.
+Sign up for the Badminton Tournament at Wednesday's SPL meeting. - 7) Some time in afternoon or evening will be needed to complete the badge requirements.